 Regulatory requirements and blockchain investigations

 Public blockchains in the cryptocurrency space are under significant pressure to address topics such as AML, KYC and fraud.
-With the advent of ICOs and surging market value of cryptocurrencies, regulatory pressures are increasing all over the world.
+With the advent of initial coin offerings and surging market value of cryptocurrencies, regulatory pressures are increasing all over the world.